 k = the generation connected to the offshore network

-14.15.94 The local offshore security factor for single circuits with a single cable will be 1.0 and for multiple circuit connections will be capped at the locational onshore security factor, derived in accordance with 14.15.88-14.15.90.
+14.15.94 The local offshore security factor for single circuits with a single cable will be 1.0 and for multiple circuit connections will be capped at 1.76.

 14.15.95 The offshore local security factor for configurations with one or more Offshore Interlinks is updated so that the offshore circuit tariff will include the proportion of revenue associated with the Offshore Interlink(s).
-The specific offshore local security factor for configurations involving an Offshore Interlink, which may be greater than the locational onshore security factor, will be calculated for each offshore connection using the following methodology:
+The specific offshore local security factor for configurations involving an Offshore Interlink, will be calculated for each offshore connection using the following methodology:

 Where: